smartcontractkit/documentation/docs/Additional Information/glossary.md

 ### Initiator

+> ❗️The initiators for v1 Jobs are deprecated and will be removed for Chainlink nodes running version 1.0.0 and later.
+Use the [v2 job types](/docs/jobs) instead.

 Triggers the execution of a [Job Spec](#job-spec).

-Available initiators are:

-- runlog
-- cron
-- ethlog
-- runat
-- web
-- execagreement

-Currently only the `runlog` and `execagreement` can be used with payment to the node operator.
-These initiators will use the node configured [MINIMUM_CONTRACT_PAYMENT_LINK_JUELS](../configuration-variables/#minimum_contract_payment_link_juels), plus any additional payment if there is a bridge in the given [JobID](#jobid) or [SAID](#said) configured with a payment specified, to determine whether or not enough payment was sent along with the request.

 ### Job

 Short-hand for a [Job Spec](#job-spec).

+### Job Run

+The Job Run is the artifact documenting the outcome of executing a [Job](#job).
+The Job Run is made up of a [Task](#task) and a [Run Result](#run-result) representing the ultimate outcome of the Job Run.

 ### JobID

 The ID associated to a given [Job Spec](#job-spec).
 This will be unique per-node, even with the same contents within the spec itself.

-### Job Run

-The Job Run is the artifact documenting the outcome of executing a [Job Spec](#job-spec).
-The Job Run is made up of one set of [Request Parameters](#request-parameters), a [TaskRun](#task-run) for each [Task Spec](#task-spec) in the Job Spec, and a [Run Result](#run-result) representing the ultimate outcome of the Job Run.

 ### Job Spec

-The [Job Specification](../job-specifications/) is the specification of a piece of work to be completed by an Oracle Node.
+The [Job Specification](../jobs/) is the specification of a piece of work to be completed by an Oracle Node.
 The Job Spec is made up of two main parts:

-1. The [Initiator](#initiator) list, `initiators`, lists out all of the ways a Job Spec can be triggered to execute.
+- The [Task Type](/docs/jobs/#shared-fields) or the [External Initiator](/docs/external-initiators-introduction/): Defines the ways a Job can be triggered to execute.
-2. The [Task](#task-spec) list, `tasks`, which specifies all of the  the computation steps to perform when executing a Job Spec.
-The Task list is sometimes referred to as the Job Pipeline because all of the Tasks' operations are performed in order, with the result being fed into the next task.
+- The [Task list](#task-spec): The `tasks` that specify all of the computation steps to perform when executing a Job Spec.
+The Task list is sometimes referred to as the [Job Pipeline](/docs/jobs/task-types/pipelines/) because all of the Tasks' operations are performed in order, with the result being fed into the next task.

 ### Oracle

 Entity which connects computations on blockchains with off-chain resources.
 Typically made up of two components: the [Oracle Node](#oracle-node) (off-chain) and the [Oracle Contract](#oracle-contract) (on-chain).